MetaforceWebsite/metaforce-docs/pages/coreFeatures/flowOrganizer.md

 # Flow Organizer

 Metaforce Flow Organizer helps you to manage all your flows and flow versions in a single view.

-In flow organizer, you can quickly filter, sort all flows.
+Whenever the user opens the flow organizer or clicks the `Refresh` button at the top, Metaforce fetches latest flow version updates.

+Here are flow organizer table columns:

--   **Flow Name**: shows flow name and api name both.
+-   **Flow Name**: shows flow name and flow api name both.
+    1. The flow name is a clickable link and it will `redirect to flow detail page in salesforce` when the user clicks it.
+    2. The flow API name is a clickable text and it will `be copied to clipboard` so that the user can easily paste the api name for other purposes.
 -   **Flow Status**: indicates the flow is active or not.
 -   **Type**, there are 4 common flow types:
     1. AutoLaunchedFlow